 Manage a workplace's chemical inventory

-Track chemicals at a specific workplace, review storage classifications, and run risk assessments to support compliance and audit readiness.
+Track chemicals at a specific workplace, review dangerous goods classifications, and run risk assessments to support compliance and audit readiness.

 Add products to the inventory

-Select Add new products to add chemicals to this workplace.
+Select Add New SDS in the header to add chemicals to this workplace.
 You can upload SDS files directly, search your existing library, or use the magic mailbox to forward SDS documents by email.

 Track your chemical inventory